flyingcircusio/backy/doc/man-backy.rst

 **backy** employs a flexible retention scheme.
 Each backup is tagged with a set of free-form tags.
 Tags are associated with retention times in the configuration file.
 When the retention time for a given tag has expired, the tag is marked invalid.
-Once all tags assiciated with a revision are invalidated, the scheduler removes that revision.
+Once all tags associated with a revision are invalidated, the scheduler removes that revision.